mmbman/Katagiri/1980-07-12-Karma-Conclusion.md

 #### 22:57

 According to my talk, the first characteristic of karma is [that it is split into] manifested karma and unmanifested karma, [and unmanifested karma] never disappears, and also it is yours, as property, as inheritance.
 You can never get away from it.
-I’m sorry for you, anyway.
-This individual life.
+I’m sorry for you, anyway; this is individual life.
 If you try [to get away from it], you cannot.
 This is one point.
 And the second point is that karma is emptiness: karma is nothing but energy, or occasion and condition.
 That’s all; nothing but that.

 So from these points you can say karma is your inheritance or your own property, but on the other hand karma is empty.
 So it’s really contradictory.